lkq/consul-daemon/README.md

 ## Linkerd

-smesh-linkerd is a daemon process to manage linkerd docker container start/stop.
+used a java process (smesh-linkerd) to manage linkerd docker container start/stop.

 ## Consul

-smesh-consul is a daemon process to manage consul docker container start/stop and cluster construction
+used a java process (smesh-consul) to manage consul docker container start/stop and cluster construction

 ### Start / Stop

-a new consul container will be created and started together with the daemon process startup. when the daemon being shutdown gracefully, a shutdown hook will be triggered to stop the consul container.
+a new consul container will be created and started together with the daemon process startup. when the daemon being shutdown gracefully, a shutdown hook will be triggered to tell the consul container to leave the cluster before shutdown.

 #### start smesh-consul only
-if a running consul container already exists and it's created by the current smesh-consul version, it will attach the running container's log without restarting the container
+if a running consul container already exists and it's created by the current smesh-consul version, it will attach the running container's log without recreating a new one

 ## Clustering